nasearle/publishing-build-tools/en/codelabs/lab-responsive-design/index.md

 #### Explanation

-When the media query is triggered we change the layout from three-column to one-column by setting the <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/#article-header-id-5"><code>flex-flow</code></a> property to <code>column</code>.
-This accomplishes the same result as the media query we added in step 5. <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">Flexbox</a> provides tons of other properties like <code>flex-flow</code> that let you easily structure, re-order, and justify your content so that it responds well in any context.
+When the media query is triggered we change the layout from three-column to one-column by setting the <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/#article-header-id-5">flex-flow</a> property to <code>column</code>.
+This accomplishes the same result as the media query we added in step 5. <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">Flexbox</a> provides lots of other properties like <code>flex-flow</code> that let you easily structure, re-order, and justify your content so that it responds well in any context.

 <a id="6" />